gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Provides reusable code for common use cases

 ### Gotchas / Notes
-ð ï¸ Test thoroughly in your specific MapsIndoors environment ð ï¸ Verify API compatibility with your MapsIndoors SDK version
+Ã°ÂÂÂ Ã¯Â¸Â Test thoroughly in your specific MapsIndoors environment Ã°ÂÂÂ Ã¯Â¸Â Verify API compatibility with your MapsIndoors SDK version